csirtgadgets/krenk-protocol/README.md

 It is possible to set a granular disclosure policy.
 A child can override the guidelines of a parent class, be it to restrict or relax the disclosure rules (e.g., a child has a weaker policy than an ancestor; or an ancestor has a weak policy, and the children selectively apply more rigid controls).
 The implicit value of the restriction attribute for a class that did not specify one can be found in the closest ancestor that did specify a value.

 This attribute is defined as an enumerated value with a default value of "RED".
-Note that the default value of the restriction attribute is only defined in the context of the Envelop class.
+Note that the default value of the restriction attribute is only defined in the context of the [Krenk](#krenk) class.
 In other classes where this attribute is used, no default is specified.

 Enumerated attributes MUST conform to the universally recognized Traffic Light Protocol [[wikipedia]](http://en.wikipedia.org/wiki/Traffic_Light_Protocol),[[us-cert.gov]](http://www.us-cert.gov/tlp):